The Psychology Research Behind B2B Content Intelligence

 - Hirsh, Kang & Bodenhausen (2012).
 Participants shown personality-tailored advertising messages rated them as significantly more persuasive and reported higher purchase intent vs. generic versions — even when unaware the targeting was happening.

 - Matz, Kosinski, Nave & Stillwell (2017).
 Facebook advertising study: personality-matched ads achieved up to 40% more clicks and up to 50% more purchases compared to non-matched ads to the same audiences.
 Effect sizes held across Openness and Extraversion targeting.
+Replicated at 3.5M-individual scale in follow-on work (Matz & Kosinski, 2019).

 - COS maps content language to Big Five trait expressions using semantic similarity, showing which personality types your copy naturally connects with and which it misses — with specific rewrites for each gap.